Meet Harriet, the inspirational One Born Every Minute midwife who battled cancer during her own pregnancy

 The teams on both The Birth Centre and Delivery Suite are brilliant.
 The Delivery Suite team took such good care of me when my daughter was born and I have total faith in them – not only working with them but being looked after by them as well.

-See Harriet and her colleagues in action at Birmingham Women’s Hospital in episode one of the new series of One Born Every Minute – on Channel 4 at 9pm on Wednesday 7th March
+See Harriet and her colleagues in action at Birmingham Women’s Hospital in episode one of the new series of One Born Every Minute – on Channel 4 at 9pm tonight, Wednesday 7th March